 Luckily, McKinsey has predicted in its article that it is fully possible for the industry to recover and evolve even faster than pre-pandemic levels as long as providers are prepared to the new norm.
 So, the question is, what should we expect?

 Overall, the Use of Micromobility Will Increase

-Although the pandemic has no doubt caused a crisis to the development of micromobility with the number of passenger-kilometers traveled declining 50% to 60% worldwide, the impact is only on the short term.
+Although the pandemic has no doubt caused a crisis in the development of micromobility with the number of passenger-kilometers traveled declining by 50% to 60% worldwide, the impact is only in the short term.

 According to a survey conducted by consulting firm Oliver Wyman, while a third of respondents plan to use it as much as before Covid-19, 44% of respondents are willing to increase their use of micromobility options post-pandemic.

-While the industry will still be growing, consumers’ usage patterns will undeniably look different to what it was like before the pandemic.
+While the industry will still be growing, consumers’ usage patterns will undeniably look different from what it was before the pandemic.